Syllabus (FAS CS51) #

 Accommodations for students with special requirements #

 We will happily accommodate any student with special requirements.
-Students needing academic adjustments or accommodations because of a documented disability should contact the FAS Disability Access Office (AEO) to obtain a Faculty Letter, and then contact the course administrator (administrator@cs51.io) by the end of the second week of the term.
+Students needing academic adjustments or accommodations because of a documented disability should contact the FAS Disability Access Office (AEO) to obtain a Faculty Letter, and then contact the course staff (heads@cs51.io) by the end of the second week of the term.
 Failure to do so may result in our inability to respond in a timely manner.
 All discussions will remain confidential.